 Nice idea - but how do you take action without motivation?
 Answer: Using a structured system of behavioral activation - essentially, gradual goal setting targeting the areas of life likely to produce the greatest payoffs in mood.
 Once the mood lifts, even by a tiny amount, their is a slight clearing in "brain fog," enabling a bit more action, which can improve the mood just a bit more, challenging the negative thoughts that depression brings, and raising the energy enough to do a tiny bit more.
 We create a feed-forward cycle that mimics the downward collapse into depression.

 Great, but how do you know where to start?
 We review the areas that have received the most research support, and provide concrete guidelines about how to make the most of them.
 You will be asked to examine your life in a series of exercises designed to identify your own targets for initial work.

-The ideas given in this program are taken from the research literature, as well as from the author's books Your Depression Map and How to be Miserable, as well as the Changeways Core Program, which is a CBT-based depression group therapy protocol in use around the world (and translated into six languages).
+The ideas given in this program are taken from the research literature, as well as from the instructor's books Your Depression Map and How to be Miserable: 40 Strategies You Already Use, as well as the Changeways Core Program, which is a CBT-based depression group therapy protocol in use around the world (and translated into six languages).

 It is important to understand that depression can be a severe problem requiring care by a healthcare professional who can assess you directly.
 This program is not a substitute for such care.
 If you suspect that you have clinical depression, please see your doctor and consider enlisting the help of a psychologist or other qualified counsellor.